Our History

 THE FIRST FAMILY

 In December 2005 the position of Executive Director was advertised, and on January 30, 2006 Gloria Edwards began work as the first Executive Director.
 Donna Watson Lawson, SE Regional Administer for Family Promise national, conducted two days of training for the new Executive Director.
 Coordinators from each of the eight beginning congregations received training from Ms. Lawson, as well as additional training for all board members.
-The eight beginning congregations were St. James Episcopal Church, Christ the King Lutheran Church, Hope Lutheran Church, Bozeman United Methodist Church, Belgrade Community Church, First Lutheran Church, Mt.
+The ten beginning congregations were St. James Episcopal Church, Christ the King Lutheran Church, Hope Lutheran Church, Bozeman United Methodist Church, Belgrade Community Church, First Lutheran Church, Mt.
 Ellis Academy, Seventh Day Adventist Church, Jesus Christ of the Latter-Day Saints, and Pilgrim Congregational Church.

 St. James Episcopal Church donated the Canterbury House on South Tracy as the first Family Day Center for a period of two years.
 Ray Ross from St. James was elected to the board and served as the liaison and facility manager.
 Volunteers from the Unitarian Universalist Fellowship of Bozeman painted the facility.
 Ray Ross and Gloria Edwards made repairs and furnished the house to prepare it for homeless guests.
 The first family was accepted into Family Promise on March 10, 2006.